 It’s Marcos’s first time in Europe, so there was a lot to find out before he could make his decision.
 He began by watching Youtube videos about the different neighborhoods of Barcelona, trying to gather all the info available about life in the Catalan capital.

-“The recruitment agency helped me make my decision by sending me a lot of useful information, like the cost of living, and I remember thinking to myself: maybe life isn’t so hard over there.
+I remember thinking to myself: maybe life isn’t so hard over there.
 Brazil is going through kind of a delicate phase right now: things are difficult, and there is too much stress in the air.
 One of the things that I’ve noticed here is that life is easier, compared to life in São Paulo,” Marcos says.

 Those of us who have been living in Barcelona for a while tend to take for granted a lot of the little, but all the more important things the city has to offer.
 To Marcos, the fact that in Barcelona, everything is easily accessible is a huge relief and cause for a little bit of joy every day.